Daddy's Little Girls: Plot

 On Monty’s custody hearing day, Julia leaves for a different courtroom and overhears his failing attempt to represent himself.
 After listening to Monty try to inform the judge that the girls are living with a drug dealer, Julia agrees to represent him.
 Monty takes her to the jazz club in his neighborhood for her birthday, where they drink and dance with his friends.
 Over the next few weeks, Monty and Julia develop romantic feelings for each other.
 Julia runs into Brenda, who had met Monty before, and discovers they are now a couple.
-Brenda pulls Julia to the side and berates her, stating that he is beneath her status.
+Brenda pulls Julia to the side and berates her for dating beneath her status.

 After being injured in a robbery, Willie decides to retire and offers to sell the shop to Monty and he accepts his offer.
 At the child custody hearing, Julia argues that it would be in the children's best interest for Monty to be awarded custody and provides the court with a written statement from Kat.
 Jennifer's lawyer counters by claiming that Monty is not suitable to raise the girls due to a conviction of statutory rape that occurred 16 years prior.
 Julia feels betrayed, stops representing him, and leaves.

-Monty's daughters arrive at his house and inform him that Joe has been beating them.
+Monty's daughters arrive at his house and inform him that Joe has been beating China.
 While his daughters are asleep, a livid Monty drives off and crashes into Jennifer and Joe's car, dragging Joe out of his car and brutally beating him.
 As Joe's thugs attack Monty, Aunt Rita, Willie, and the other neighbors rush to his defense and fight Joe's thugs as the police arrive.
 Julia sees a news report about the near-riot and rushes to help Monty after she learns from the report that he’d been wrongfully convicted of the rape charges.

 Jennifer and Joe face drug charges and the neighbors testify against Jennifer, Joe, and his thugs.
 The judge has them taken into custody with no bond.
 Monty is charged with assaulting Joe.
 Julia walks in to represent him while apologizing for not hearing his side of the story.
 The witnesses refuse to testify against Monty, so the judge dismisses the case.